 - If you configure several backup repositories on HPE StoreOnce and add them as extents to a scale-out backup repository, make sure that all backup files from one backup chain are stored on one extent.
-If backup files from one backup chain are stored to different extents, the transform operations performance will be lower.
-For more information about transform operations performance, see https://www.veeam.com/blog/hp-storeonce-catalyst-integration-coming-in-v9.html.
+If backup files from one backup chain are stored to different extents, the performance of transformation processes will be lower.
+For more information about transformation performance, see this Veeam blog post.

 - HPE StoreOnce has a limit on the number of opened files that applies to the whole appliance.
 Tasks targeted at different backup repositories on HPE StoreOnce and run in parallel will equally share this limit.

 - For HPE StoreOnce working over Fibre Channel, there is a limitation on the number of connections from one host.
 If you connect several backup repositories to one gateway, backup repositories will compete for connections.

 - Deduplication on HPE StoreOnce works within the limits of one object store.

 - If your VMs contain similar data, it is recommended to create backup repositories on a single HPE StoreOnce Catalyst Store.
 This minimizes backup job duration and reduces disk space used for backups.
 For details, see this Veeam KB article.

 For more information and recommendations on working with HPE StoreOnce, see this Veeam KB article.